This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Fords Theater or Kennedy Center both offer unique chances to experience history through performing arts.
 Plus, why not have a great time seeing a show in one of two truly historic buildings?

-Fords Theater was a popular venue from the Civil War through the Presidency of Abraham Lincoln.
+Ford’s Theater was a popular venue from the Civil War through the presidency of Abraham Lincoln.
 After being closed for more than 100 years, it was reopened in 1968 as a performance center and historical site.
-The tickets are very affordable!
+The tickets are very affordable.

 The Kennedy Center is a cultural hub that is also a living memorial to John F. Kennedy.
 The center offers live performances, events, and immersive exhibits.